Irrealis mood: Imperative

-In English, the imperative is sometimes used to form a conditional sentence: e.g., "Go eastwards a mile, and you will see it" means "If you go eastward a mile, you will see it".
+In English, the imperative is sometimes used to form a conditional sentence: e.g., "Go eastward a mile, and you will see it" means "If you go eastward a mile, you will see it".

 Desiderative

 Whereas the optative expresses hopes, the desiderative mood expresses wishes and desires.
 Desires are what we want to be the case; hope generally implies optimism toward the chances of a desire's fulfillment.
 If someone desires something but is pessimistic about its chances of occurring, then one desires it but does not hope for it.
 Few languages have a distinct desiderative mood; three that do are Sanskrit, Japanese, and Proto-Indo-European.

 In Japanese the verb inflection -tai expresses the speaker's desire, e.g., watashi wa asoko ni ikitai "I want to go there".
 This form is treated as a pseudo-adjective: the auxiliary verb garu is used by dropping the end -i of an adjective to indicate the outward appearance of another's mental state, in this case the desire of a person other than the speaker (e.g. Jon wa tabetagatte imasu "John appears to want to eat").

 In Sanskrit, the infix -sa-, sometimes -isa-, is added to the reduplicated root, e.g. jíjīviṣati "he wants to live" instead of jī́vati "he lives".
 The desiderative in Sanskrit may also be used as imminent: mumūrṣati "he is about to die".
 The Sanskrit desiderative continues Proto-Indo-European -(h₁)se-.